figment-networks/learn-web3-dapp/markdown/the_graph_near/SUBGRAPH_MAPPINGS.md

     log.info('Not processed - FunctionCall is: {}', [functionCall.methodName]);
   }

   // Your turn!
-Write underneath that code, but before account.save();
+Write underneath that code, but before accounts.save();
   // ---------------------------------------------------------------------
   // - implement an if statement to find the appropriate function call
   // - if it is there, set the receiptId